bluebanquise/bluebanquise/roles/core/diskless/readme.rst

 Create an image from a parameters file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create a new image from a parameters file.
+This option allow you to create an image without go through the questions phase.
+You can create the new image from a parameters file.
 The parameters file must follow a specfic template.
 You can take example from the "image_data.yml" files generated when created images from questions (The usual way).
 You have to put a clear password in the given parameters file and follow these templates:

 Template of parameters file to create a livenet image:
 """"""""""""""""""""""""""""""""""""""""""""""""""""""